wavefrontHQ/docs/pages/doc/tracing_external_services.md

 #### Required Span Tags

 You will see external database services on the application map if the spans have the following tags.
-The values for the span tags are assigned using the OpenTracing or OpenTelemetry library.
+The values for the span tags are assigned using the OpenTracing, OpenTelemetry, or Spring Cloud Sleuth library.

 <table style="width; 100;">
   <tr>